BioPhoton/ngRe/README.md

 **Needs:**
 TBD

-### AngularComponents
+## Component/Directive

+As the main requirement for a reactive architecture in current component-oriented frameworks are handling properties and events of components as well as several specifics for rendering and composition of observables.

 In angular, we have an equivalent to properties and events, _input_ and _output_ bindings_.
-But we also have several other options for available to interact with components.
+But we also have several other options available to interact with components.

-The goal is to list all features in angular that interfere with Component Bindings or similar and provide an imperative as well as a reactive approach for each option.
+The goal is to list all features in angular that need a better integration.
+We cover an imperative as well as a reactive approach for each option.

 We consider the following decorators:
 - Input Decorator